 The Food Access and Justice Campaign was launched in the spring of 2017 to address the issue of food insecurity faced by undergraduate and graduate students as the costs associated with seeking a higher education continue to skyrocket.
-We have worked to raise awareness on campus about the experience of students and work with administrators to address our concerns.
 In the spring of 2018, the Food Access & Justice campaign expanded grassroots efforts to address food insecurity by forming the Food Access Coalition with the Alpha Phi Omega service fraternity, People's Market, MassPIRG's Hunger & Homelessness campaign, the Food Recovery Network, and the Americorps VISTA member, and the Food Security Coordinator from the Dean of Students Office.

 Currently, the campaign is focused on ending UMass’s Pouring Rights Contract with Coca Cola, a company that is currently the number one plastic pollutor in the world, committing numerous labor and human rights violations.
 The campaign has formed a Pouring Rights Taskforce to negotiate the contract, consisting of members of the UMass administration, Student Government, and members of the campaign.
 Through the new contract, we also hope to build relationships with local and sustainable beverage providers and strengthen community ties.